Voultapher/Vool/README.md

 ## Running the tests

-Easiest way is to download the entire project, compile it and take a look at main() in Source.cpp.
+Easiest way is to download the entire project, compile it and take a look at main() in test/Main.cpp

 ## Features